meribold/meribold.org/_posts/2021-04-07-critique-of-rms-open-letter.md

 Let's consider the evidence for RMS being transphobic.
 This is thin ice.
 The primary author of the open letter, Molly de Blanc, writes on her personal blog:

-> There is no space to argue over whether a comment was transphobic – if it hurt a trans
+> There is no space to argue over whether a comment was transphobic—if it hurt a trans
 > person then it is transphobic and it is unacceptable.
 ---[1028 Words on Free Software](http://deblanc.net/blog/2021/01/12/1028-words-on-free-software/)